rudberga/CI-MS1-wedding-website/README.md

 See below user stories:

-> *- "As an invited guest, I expect to find all the information I need, so I can prepare for the wedding"*
+> *- "As an invited guest, I expect to find all the practical information I need, so I can prepare for the wedding"*

-> *- "As an invited guest, I expect that I will be able to RSVP to the invitation, so that I do not have to contact the couple directly with that info"*
+> *- "As an invited guest, I expect that I will be able to smoothly RSVP to the invitation, so that I do not have to contact the couple directly for that purpose"*

-> *- "As an invited guest returning to the website, I expect , so that I "*

 ### Strategy